Through the Blue

 THE BEACH SCENE

 Kefalonia’s coastal attractions are varied and impressive.
 More enticing is the fact that the island’s famous beaches with dramatic scenery are not out-of-reach for families.
 Myrtos is easily accessible by car, and organised with sunbeds and parasols.
 Yet, exposed to strong winds (always a good thing to check before beach visits), feisty waves and an abruptly dropping seabed can hamper young swimmers.
-Petani has a similar set-up, but is better organised with two tavernas, a bar, and watersports to offer.
+Petani has a similar set-up, but is better organised with two tavernas, a cafe-bar, and watersports to offer.

 Astonishing Myrtos

-On the sandy southwest coast, so plentiful are the child-friendly coves to choose from, we needed more than a week to exhaust the options.
+The sandy southwest coast is so crammed with child-friendly coves, you might need more than a week to exhaust the options.
 The farther south you head (towards Mounda and Kamina), the higher your chances of finding nesting grounds where caretta turtles come ashore to lay their eggs.
 Boxed off to protect the endangered species, they only hatch at night, but it’s an exciting sight, nonetheless.

-Turtle nesting spots on Ai Helis beach, marked out and protected by conservation groups like Wildlife Sense
+Turtle nesting spots (like this on Ai Helis beach) are marked out and protected by conservation groups like Wildlife Sense

 And then there’s Xi – a strange looking place with orange sand backed by white clay cliffs.
 Beach-goers in search of a spa treat slather themselves in its therapeutic clay soil.
 It also has a family draw, with shallow shores and an organised (i.e. with sunbeds and parasols) section.
 We round up our family favourites here.